Concordium/concordium.github.io/source/shared/net/guides/run-node.rst

 ``concordium-node-reset-data`` or run ``docker rm concordium-client`` in a terminal.

-We strongly recommend that you configure your firewall to only allow public connections on port 8888 (the peer-to-peer networking port).
+It is strongly recommended that you configure your firewall to only allow public connections on port 8888 (the peer-to-peer networking port).
 Someone with access to the other ports might be able to take control of your node or accounts you have saved on the node.